-If you see blue or gray coming from your dirt bike so check properly the spark plugs and if it’s not in good condition so it’s better to replace it with the new one.
+If you see blue or grey coming from your dirt bike so check properly the spark plugs and if it’s not in good condition so it’s better to replace it with the new one.

 If you see black soot on the spark plug of your dirt bike then it can be a sign of a high mixture of fuel or air.
 If there is a shiny wet black film on the spark plug.
 So it can be a sign of excess oil.

 Valve seals and piston rings should be inspected and ensured that they are not loose, they should be airtight.
-Sometimes the failure of seals leads to the blue and gray smoke in your dirt bike.
+Sometimes the failure of seals leads to the blue and grey smoke in your dirt bike.